insightsengineering/r.pkg.template/CONTRIBUTING.md

 [Any questions?](#any-questions-❓)

+## Getting started 👶

+For an introduction, please read [`README`](README.md) file.
+You can also find vignettes [here](vignettes/).
+Most likely you would find a "Getting started" article.
+Please also see a package manual in form of `pkgdown` website.
 ## Code of Conduct

 This project is governed by [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to follow the rules outlined there.